Tejaswireddyallam/GDPFall2024-Group2/README.md

 10/02/2024 -<br>
 worked on creation of usecases(Iteration-2) wiki  page and noted few updates which we need to change  in usecases

+Analyzed the information for non-functional requirements and started documenting them